Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Sandplay Therapy

-This non-directive, creative form of therapy utilizes a tray filled with sand and an assortment of figurines, allowing individuals to create and explore scenarios that facilitate a dialogue between the conscious and unconscious aspects of the psyche.
+This non-directive, creative form of therapy utilises a tray filled with sand and an assortment of figurines, allowing individuals to create and explore scenarios that facilitate a dialogue between the conscious and unconscious aspects of the psyche.

 Through the act of shaping the sand, individuals tap into their innate creativity and bypass their conscious thoughts, allowing the unconscious mind to surface.
 This process creates a bridge between the two realms, facilitating a transformative dialogue.